Oxford vs Cambridge for Economics – Which one is better in 2024?

 Economics is a course which is rewarding and demanding.
 An Oxbridge degree in Economics is even more desirable.
-But the question still stands, which is better for Economics?
+But the question still stands, which is better for Economics in 2024?

 Last Updated: 3rd February 2022